 The assessment program, developed over 10 years, helps ensure our owned brand suppliers are fully aware of our standards and expectations.
 This is achieved through supplier manuals, contracts, technical agreements and mandatory ethical compliance assessments.
 Suppliers must further agree to provide evidence of their related compliance programs, which should also include a process for assessing the ethical standards of their own supply chains.
 Analysis of our assessment program shows levels of compliance with our ethical trading standards are significantly higher for existing sites than for new sites.
 This reflects increasing understanding and commitment from our supply chain to maintaining our standards.

 Assessment results are shared monthly with the WBA senior management team.
-We also have in place a formal escalation process whereby any zero tolerance modern slavery issues or other serious violations of our standards that we become aware of are reported to the senior management team within 24 hours, along with the results of any investigations.
+We also have in place a formal escalation process whereby any modern slavery “Zero Tolerance” violations or other serious violations of our standards that we become aware of are reported to the senior management team within 24 hours, along with the results of any investigations.

 - Satisfactory and Needs Improvement: Meets our ethical trading standards expectations but could require differing levels of remedial corrective actions